georgegian2018/empty-repo-1/resume.md

-Operation of an anechoic chamber, GHz Transverse Electromagnetic (GTEM) for EMC/EMI and immunity tests (Software: MS Windows, MS Office, Ansoft Designer, CADFEKO, CADSTAR, 4nec2) Key contribution to the projects: Delivering impeccable drawings and designs May 2005 - July 2005 System Support Engineer, txtNation S.A.
-Plymouth, Devon, UK (Summer intern) Developer of C/C++/Java programming
+Operation of an anechoic chamber, GHz Transverse Electromagnetic (GTEM) for EMC/EMI and immunity tests (Software: MS Windows, MS Office, Ansoft Designer, CADFEKO, CADSTAR, 4nec2) Key contribution to the projects: Delivering impeccable drawings and designs

+**May 2005 - July 2005 System Support Engineer, txtNation S.A.,** Plymouth, Devon, UK (Summer intern) Developer of C/C++/Java programming
 Supporting Windows and Unix/Linux operating systems Use of ASP, Visual Studio and .NET 2005 software platforms, HTML, Dreamweaver, and databases for data entries Database support (Oracle, MySQL, PostgreSQL)

-July 2001 - August 2001 Systems and Applications Software Engineer, Prologic S.A.
-Athens, GR (Summer intern) Member of the technical department for various systems and applications software developments Web server administration (APACHE)
+**July 2001 - August 2001 Systems and Applications Software Engineer, Prologic S.A.,** Athens, GR (Summer intern) Member of the technical department for various systems and applications software developments Web server administration (APACHE)
-Supporting Windows and Unix operating systems Unix/Windows server installation and configuration July 2000 - August 2000 Electronic Publications and Applications Software Engineer, Infodomi S.A Athens, GR (Summer intern) Assistant for secretarial and administration support in the company Member of the department for electronic publications from various applications software developments
+Supporting Windows and Unix operating systems Unix/Windows server installation and configuration

+**July 2000 - August 2000 Electronic Publications and Applications Software Engineer, Infodomi S.A.,** Athens, GR (Summer intern)
+Assistant for secretarial and administration support in the company Member of the department for electronic publications from various applications software developments

-Education
+### Education
 2007 – 2008           University of Plymouth, UK M.Sc., Communication Engineering and Signal Processing
 Thesis Title: “Design of a Multiband Monopole (Wrapped (3D) and Unwrapped (2D)) and Microstrip Patch Antennas for GSM and DCS frequency bands using HFSS and MAPLE software packages”
 2004 – 2007             University of Plymouth, UK B.Eng., (Hons) Communication Engineering